Can You Eat Too Many Eggs?

 If you’re confused about whether eggs are healthy, it’s not your fault—there’s been plenty of flip-flopping from the scientific community.
 First, cholesterol-heavy eggs were practically a forbidden food.
 We dumped the yolks in favor of scrambled whites, brunched on egg white omelettes, and ditched eggs Benedict altogether.
 Then, suddenly, the tide turned and eggs were happily back on the menu.
-They’re even a ZeroPoint™ food on myWW+ Blue and Purple.
+In plan form, they're even a ZeroPoint™ food.
 More recently, though, stories in the media reopened the debate about dietary cholesterol, eggs, and our health.
 Want clarity?
 Read on.

 One study vs. many